 Williamsburg is packed with interesting eateries.
 Traif, true to its name (which means nonkosher food), serves soulful pork and shellfish dishes created by talented Jewish chef Jason Marcus.
 At Brooklyn Star, Joaquin Baca dares to dish out surprisingly delicious fried pig tails with tater tots, among several other Southern-inflected specialties.
 Bold sandwiches don't get any better than the behemoths found at Meat Hook Sandwich.
 The bluesy Maison Premiere is aphrodisiacal for oysters and absinthe drinks, and just try resisting the down-home goodness of fried chicken and banana cream pie at Pies 'n' Thighs.
 "Brooklyn-style" barbecue makes a strong showing at BrisketTown and Mable's Smokehouse, both fun roadhouses.
 Fette Sau also has revelatory, wood-smoked pork shoulder and ribs—while its nearby sister restaurant, St. Anselm, offers wood-grilled steak, pork chops and whole trout.
 There's often a wait at St. Anselm—so why not kill some time at one of the borough's best dive bars, The Commodore?
 With good music, a chill vibe, hot chicken sandwiches and cheeseburgers, you might end up staying late into the night.

 Bushwick has developed into an artists' enclave, but you'll see more than just the creative crowd at offbeat hangouts like Roberta's.
 So celebrated for its pizza and garden-fresh vegetables, the restaurant has lured the likes of Bill, Hillary and Chelsea Clinton to the neighborhood.
-When the wait for a table is long, keep the nearby Dear Bushwick and Northeast Kingdom in mind, both of which sport their own quirky charms and farm-to-table philosophies.
+When the wait for a table is long, keep the nearby Dear Bushwick in mind, which sports its own quirky charms and a farm-to-table philosophy.

 Bedford-Stuyvesant has a well-preserved historic district of beautiful Victorian buildings and has seen a crop of new restaurants emerge in recent years.
-Do or Dine (foie gras doughnuts, spicy jellyfish salad) represents the avant-garde, while sister restaurants Peaches and Peaches Hothouse produce urban takes on Southern comfort food—for example, black-skillet chicken with hoppin' John and shrimp and grits.
+Sister restaurants Peaches and Peaches Hothouse produce urban takes on Southern comfort food—for example, black-skillet chicken with hoppin' John and shrimp and grits.
 Saraghina serves homey Italian fare like brick-oven pizzas, seasonal salads and fresh pastas.
 And you can't leave Bed-Stuy without dropping into Dough for fat, fluffy doughnuts with au courant glazes like hibiscus and chocolate salted caramel.

 Park Slope is more of a bucolic, baby-stroller community where every breakfast should begin with dense, slightly sweet bagels from Bagel Hole, said to be Mayor de Blasio's favorite.
 Franny's is where sophisticated families dine on salumi, pizza and wine.
 Intimate Italian trattoria Al di Là is a go-to for date nights.
 For creative Asian fusion, hit Talde and immediately order pretzel pork-and-chive dumplings.
 If it's sushi you want, know that Sushi Katsuei offers outstanding omakase for roughly half what you'd pay in Manhattan.